 As new Ant Media Server instances started in DB Based Cluster mode, they are automatically added to the cluster.
 You can check nodes from the Management Console.

 The TensorFlow Object Detection API is now embedded in version 1.5.1.
 TensorFlow is an open source library developed by Google Brain team and provides strong support for machine learning and deep learning.
 It can be deployed to various platforms such as CPUs, GPUs, TPUs, and from desktops to clusters of servers to mobile and edge devices.

-The streams -even live streams- have been processing according to the model file.
+The streams -even live streams- have been processed according to the model file.
 Detected objects are saved as screenshots.
-Object name (person, chopper, dog etc.) and probability values are also saved into the application database.
+Object name (person, chopper, dog, etc.) and probability values are also saved into the application database.
 Users can easily follow them from the management panel.
 Developers can also use REST API to perform operations related to object detection.